XPMUser/XPMUser.github.io/README.md

 There's one version I haven't mentioned yet, it is the least buggy out of all of these versions.

-The current version | The most functional build!
+The current version | The most functional build! + Friendship Mode

 Huh?
 The current version?
 This isn't Old Prodigy!
 Well - maybe not, but it is New Prodigy, it is more Prodigy than any of these versions.
 The full-game experience is to be experienced there.
 There is no other version with the intricately designed education system, and there is no other version that consistently gets updated by a dedicated team of truly wonderful people.
 For that, you need to play Prodigy as it is now.
 This is the only open-source Prodigy version that supports apis and OAuths like Google.
+This version also has the possibility to make friends in the game.

 In case you don't know how to get there somehow, here's the link: https://sso.prodigygame.com/game/login/